Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Main Results for Upper Bound Analysis Problem

 In the above augmented system $G_a$, it is very important to note that the output $z_p$ is nonnegative for any nonnegative input $w$.
-By focusing on this nonnegative property, the next result has been obtained in \cite{Ebihara_ECC2022}. \begin{theorem}[\cite{Ebihara_ECC2022}] For the LTI system $G$ given by \rec{eq:G} and a given $\gamma>0$, we have $\|G\|_{2+}\le \gamma$ if there exist $P_a \in \bbS^{n+\np}$ and $Q_a\in \COP^{\np+\nw}$ such that
+By focusing on this nonnegativity property, the next result can be obtained.
+The proof of this theorem is given in Appendix~\ref{sec:ap1}. \begin{theorem} For the LTI system $G$ given by \rec{eq:GLTI} and a given $\gamma>0$, we have $\|G\|_{2+}\le \gamma$ if there exist $P_a \in \bbS^{n+\np}$ and $Q_a\in \COP^{\np+\nw}$ such that